ehsan-tashkhisi/labforward/README.md

 This is the sample project for managing different kinds of items with different categories in Labforward.
 Each item belongs to a category and can have attributes in that category.
-We should first define Categories which have some attribute then we create and add item to those categories.
-Item Category can not be changed during its life cycle so each item can belongs only to one category during its lifetime.
-Each Category has a specific name and id and a set of attributes of different types. attribute type is also another entity which has valueType (eg:INTEGER, STRING, DOUBLE,...) and unitType (eg:METER, DOLOR, ...).
-So first we define our category and then add attribute to a defined category.
-Following is data model for our app. some constrain are not in place for future changes, for instance in the future maybe we need to maintain previous value for each itemAttributes, so it has its own primary key.
+We should first define Categories which have some attributes then we create and add item to those categories.
+Item's Category can not be changed during its lifetime so each item can belongs only to one category during its lifetime.
+Each Category has a specific name and id and a set of attributes of different types. attribute type is also another entity which has a valueType (eg:INTEGER, STRING, DOUBLE,...) and a unitType (eg:METER, DOLOR, ...).
+So first we define our category and then add attribute to a defined category Then we create Item in that Category.
+Following is data model for our app.
+Some constrains are not in place for future changes, for instance in the future maybe we need to maintain previous value for each itemAttributes, so it has its own primary key.

-In this data model all value are stored in varchar but validation is in place in our application, so all valueType will be saved in their valid format but indexing and searching this value will be difficult in the future we can define separate table for each ValueType, but we should consider all constraint and use cases.
+In this data model all values of valueType are stored in varchar but validation is in place in our application, so all valueType will be saved in their valid format but indexing and searching this value will be difficult in the future we can define separate tables for each ValueType, but we should consider all constraints in that case.

 ![alt text](https://www.linkpicture.com/q/data-model.png)

 For th sake of simplicity I have used h2 in memory database but changing our database is just a matter of changing configuration in application.properties file.

+I did not use separate branch for each feature, and I worked on master branch.
+In real situation I always create separate branch for each feature.

 ## Validation